 See also: Armand Company

-In addition to cosmetics, the company also sold a range of salon appliances including Water Massage equipment, Electrolytic Cups, Comedone Extractors and Mallets (a type of Patter) as well as straps and bandalettes.
+Marinello also produced a number of appliances for use in the salon including Water Massage equipment, Electrolytic Cups, Comedone Extractors and Mallets (a type of Patter) as well as straps and bandalettes.
+Some of these, such as the mallets and straps, were available for sale to the general public through Marinello salons.

 See also: Electrolytic Cup, Patters and Straps, Bandages and Tapes